badlogic/ledit2/README.md

 # ledit2

-A read-only client for Reddit, Hackernews, lobst.rs, and RSS feeds.
+A read-only client for Reddit, Hackernews, lobst.rs, and RSS/Atom feeds.

 ### Development

 1. Install & run Docker
 2. Install NodeJS +19
+3. Set an environment variable called `LEDIT_DB_PASSWORD` to a password of your choice.

 ```
 npm run dev